Simpson-Computer-Technologies-Research/LaTeX/README.md

 - Momentum + Energy Equations
 - Dynamics + Motion Equations
 - Bonus Kinematics + Forces + Energy + Momentum Equations
+- Solve for everything and make a Solutions document

 # About
 - Finished learning the basics of LaTeX.
 As of now i'm using it for my current physics and math courses.